asifkd012020/open-itg-aws_runbooks/ec2/RUNBOOK.md

           - If you choose any other type, the protocol and port range are configured automatically.
      2. For **Source**, do one of the following.
           - Choose **Custom** and then enter an IP address in CIDR notation, a CIDR block, or another security group from which to allow inbound traffic.
           - Choose **Anywhere** to allow all inbound traffic of the specified protocol to reach your instance.
-This option automatically adds the 0.0.0.0/0 IPv4 CIDR block as an allowed source.
-This is acceptable for a short time in a test environment, but it's unsafe for production environments.
-In production, authorize only a specific IP address or range of addresses to access your instance.
+This option automatically adds the 0.0.0.0/0 IPv4 CIDR block as an allowed source. **This is acceptable for a short time in a test environment, but is unacceptable for production environments.** In production, authorize only a specific IP address or range of addresses to access your instance.
           - If your security group is in a VPC that's enabled for IPv6, this option automatically adds a second rule for IPv6 traffic (::/0).
           - Choose **My IP** to allow inbound traffic from only your local computer's public IPv4 address.
      3. For Description, optionally specify a brief description for the rule.